Probiotic: Urinary tract

 There is limited evidence indicating probiotics are of benefit in the management of infection or inflammation of the urinary tract.
 One literature review found Lactobacillus probiotic supplements appeared to increase vaginal lactobacilli levels, thus reducing the incidence of vaginal infections in otherwise healthy adult women.

 General research

 Formulations

 Supplements such as tablets, capsules, powders, and sachets containing bacteria have been studied.
 However, probiotics taken orally can be destroyed by the acidic conditions of the stomach.
 As of 2010, a number of microencapsulation techniques were being developed to address this problem.

 Multiple probiotics

 Preliminary research is evaluating the potential physiological effects of multiple probiotic strains, as opposed to a single strain.
-As the human gut may contain several hundred microbial species, one theory indicates that this diverse environment may benefit from consuming multiple probiotic strains, an effect that remains scientifically unconfirmed.
+As the human gut may contain tens of thousands of microbial species, one theory indicates that this diverse environment may benefit from consuming multiple probiotic strains, an effect that remains scientifically unconfirmed.

 Strains

 Only preliminary evidence exists for most probiotic health claims.
 Even for the most studied probiotic strains, few have been sufficiently developed in basic and clinical research to warrant approval for health claim status by a regulatory agency such as the FDA or EFSA, and as of 2010, no claims had been approved by those two agencies.
 Some experts are skeptical about the efficacy of different probiotic strains and believe that not all subjects benefit from probiotics.